baruuum/igplot/README.md

 <!-- badges: end -->

 The `igplot` package offers a simplified version of the `plot.igraph` that creates network plots from `igraph` objects.
+The main function provided by the package is, unsurprisingly, `igplot::igplot` which is a wrapper around the `base::plot` function.

 ## Installation